top of page

 Coming Home to Yourself: Two Paths to Regulation

 Healing isn’t linear.
 It’s not “fixed” and done.
 It’s a lifelong process of returning to yourself—again and again—especially when life gets hard.
+In somatic work, we often use two main pathways:

 • Bottom-up regulation: calm the body first